hakha4/sensordata-reading/README.md

     There are numerious example how to connect the tempsensor to an Arduino.
 Google if unsure howto!

 2) run main.py file:
+    - Decide if You want to open a tcp port for showing sensordata, read instructions on screen

     - In menu at start select correct COM-port and Baudrate (115200 as default)